habib24457/City-Traveller-Auth/README.md

 ->After selecting a vehicle, the user will be redirected to a login page for authentication.
 Then the user can search for location and book tickets.

+->Finally the user can go to the payment page to finish payment.